Restore a PostgreSQL database from a volume-level backup image to the source

 - PostgreSQL Target Server Home Directory.
 Enter the path to the PostgreSQL installed binary home directory on the target server.

 - PostgreSQL Target Config File Path.
-Enter the config file path for PostgreSQL instance on the target server.
+Enter the config path for PostgreSQL instance on the target server.

 - Advanced Options